sftgunner/edinplus-integration/README.md

 ## Features

-- Autodiscover of all compatible channels configured in NPU
+- Auto-discovery of all compatible channels configured in NPU
 - Dimmer channels from eDIN 2A 8 channel dimmer module (DIN-02-08) are imported as 8 individual lights, with full dimmable control.
 - Output channels from Input-Output Module (DIN-INT-00-08-PLUS) are imported as individual light entities, with dimmable control.
 - Any normal switched channels (i.e. non-dimmable channels) from any module will be imported as dimmable light entities.
 This is due to the design of the eDIN+ API - the NPU will handle dimming logic, and will NOT let any dimming commands be sent by HomeAssistant to a channel labelled as normal switched in the eDIN+ interface.
 - Inputs from either wall plates (EVO-SGP-xx), I/O modules (DIN-INT-00-08-PLUS) or contact input modules (EVO-INT_CI_xx) are exposed to HomeAssistant as device triggers, which can be used in automations.
 - Relay contact channels from Relay Module (DIN-MSR-05-04-PLUS) are imported as individual switch entities.
-The state of these relays can be controlled from this switch entity, or can be temporary toggled for 1s (pulse) using a "Pulse toggle" button entity in HomeAssistant.
+The state of these relays can be controlled from this switch entity, or can be temporarily toggled for 1s (pulse) using a "Pulse toggle" button entity in HomeAssistant.
 - Supports multiple NPUs connected to a single HomeAssistant instance (and equally up to 3 HomeAssistant instances are able to access the same NPU).
 - If you have scenes in your NPU that contain a single lighting output channel, turning this light on and off will actually control the scene, rather than the output channel directly.
 These scenes are termed "Proxy Scenes" within this integration; this ensures better interoperability between the native eDIN+ system and HomeAssistant.